hackclub/hackclub/workshops/discord_message_bot/README.md

 # Create a Discord Bot that allows you to save custom messages!

+In this workshop, we're going to create a Discord bot that allows users to save their custom messages that they can have the bot send at any time.
+By the end you will have programmed a sweet bot to add to your Discord server!

 <img src="https://cloud-bj4vorj8t.vercel.app/examplebot.png" width="380" alt="Message Example">

 ## Bot Setup